briggzi31/Ling-472-NGram/README.md

 To estimate the probabilities, we used these formula:

-Let T denote the total number of words in the given corpus
+Let N denote the total number of words in the given corpus and V denote the number of unique words in the given corpus

 Then for a unigram we estimate: